Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 - Mutual agreement procedure.
 If nationality does not resolve it (dual nationals, or stateless), the two countries negotiate.

 The structural limitation: this cascade only functions when a treaty exists between the two countries in question.
 Not all country pairs have treaties.
 For country pairs without a treaty, dual taxation is structurally possible — and there is no automatic mechanism to resolve it.
 The nomad bears the exposure.
+For a deeper look at how each step of the cascade works and where it breaks down, see Tie-Breaker Rules: When Two Countries Both Claim You.

 Permanent establishment risk for nomads